-Home-style cooking in a small rustic room with the aim of offering a ‘real’ taste of Spain.
+Home-style cooking in a small rustic room, offering bite-sized tastes of Spain.

 - Open since: 2010